-The award in this column with a grant date of August 2009 reflects shares that may be earned for performance at the "high" level on all performance measures in each of 2010 and 2011.
-As a result of a stock dividend paid December 18, 2009, the number of shares were adjusted pursuant to the anti-dilution provisions in the 2009 Comprehensive Stock and Cash Incentive Plan and the award agreement.
+The award in this column with a grant date of August 2009 reflects shares that may be earned for performance at the "high" level on all performance measures in 2011 as well as shares remaining from 2010 as a result of the Company's performance on the Lodging TSR, which was "above target" (not at the "high" level at which all shares would vest).
+As described above, these shares could have been earned in the final year of the program only if the Company's cumulative total stockholder performance as measured at the start of the three-year period equaled or exceeded the 75th percentile of the Lodging TSR at the end of the period.
+This performance was not met and all these shares were forfeited.
+In addition, as a result of a stock dividend paid December 18, 2009, the number of shares were adjusted pursuant to the anti-dilution provisions in the 2009 Comprehensive Stock and Cash Incentive Plan and the award agreement.

 - Options were granted at the fair market value on the date of grant, May 14, 2009, which was \$8.19.
 As a result of the stock dividend paid December 18, 2009, the exercise price of the option and the number of options were adjusted in May 2010 pursuant to the anti-dilution provisions in the 2009 Comprehensive Stock and Cash Incentive Plan and the award agreements.
-The adjusted exercise price is \$8.018 per share. - (4) The number of shares shown in this column reflects the total shares eligible to vest in both 2010 and 2011.
-The charts below show the actual number of shares that each named executive officer was eligible to receive in each of 2010 and 2011, the actual number of shares released in 2010 (based on the determinations of our Compensation Policy Committee in February 2011) and the number of shares forfeited in 2010.
+The adjusted exercise price is \$8.018 per share. - (4) The number of shares shown in this column reflects the total shares that were eligible to vest in 2011.
+The charts below show the actual number of shares released for each named executive officer on February 2, 2012, based on performance year 2011 (as determined by our Compensation Policy Committee in February 2012).
+All other shares were forfeited.